Doctors Note Logo

 Nifedipine Side Effects?
 Why Your Body Reacts & Medical Next Steps

-Common effects include headache, flushing, ankle swelling, dizziness when standing, a fast heartbeat, and fatigue because nifedipine relaxes arteries and lowers blood pressure.
+Common side effects of nifedipine include headache, facial flushing, ankle swelling, dizziness when standing, fast heartbeat, and fatigue.
+These occur because nifedipine relaxes arteries and lowers blood pressure.

-Seek urgent care for severe dizziness or fainting, new or worsening chest pain, trouble breathing, or allergic symptoms, and speak with your doctor about persistent swelling or rapid heartbeat; interactions and personal factors, including other blood pressure drugs and grapefruit, can change your risk, so see the detailed next steps below.
+Seek urgent care for severe dizziness or fainting, new or worsening chest pain, trouble breathing, or allergic reactions.
+Talk to your doctor about persistent swelling or a rapid heartbeat.
+Interactions with other blood pressure medications and grapefruit can increase your risk.

 answer background